Julieta7312/Julieta7312/README.md

 - Natural Language Processing & LLMs
 - Marketing Analytics
 - Policy Impact Assessment
-- Educational Outcomes in Transitional Economies
+- Educational Outcomes in Transition Economies

 Committed to leveraging data-driven insights for societal impact.
 Open to collaborations and discussions on innovative applications of AI in social sciences.